What makes the first week special

 Mild sensitivity can occur at the start.
 Severe or persistent pain usually indicates that latch or position should be corrected.
 This is not something to endure but to adjust and get early help.
 A very practical resource with images and tips on positioning and attachment is the NHS page on positioning and attachment.
 NHS: Positioning and attachment

-How to tell if enough is being transferred
+How to tell if enough milk is being transferred

 Signs during feeding